NFL injury notebook: Ravens, Niners hurting

 October 2018 with the Chiefs.

---Las Vegas Raiders right tackle Trent Brown was ruled inactive against the
+--Las Vegas Raiders right tackle Trent Brown, who was was ruled inactive

 --Colts wide receiver T.Y.
 Hilton left the game against the Lions because of a